Paymo Logo

 Organizations increasingly recognize that strict nine-to-five schedules and mandatory office attendance may not be conducive to productivity or employee satisfaction in a remote setting.
 There’s also been an increasing need for freelancers and remote workers alike to be informed about their work conditions and their flexibility.

-Whether a mobile IT technician is wondering about the running costs of a work van or a marketing manager is considering his travel costs, even the non-remote park is still intrinsically connected to remote work as a whole.
+Whether a mobile IT technician is considering the running costs of a work van or a marketing manager is assessing travel costs, even the non-remote park remains intrinsically connected to remote work as a whole.

 An employee-first approach